Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Bestiary/Beast/Remorhaz/Barbellite.md

       desc: "7 cold damage"
 traits:
     - name: "Heat absorption"
-      desc: "When a creature is engaged with the remorhaz at the start of its turn, it takes cold damage equal to the escalation die."
+      desc: "When a creature is engaged with the barbellite at the start of its turn, it takes cold damage equal to the escalation die."
     - name: "Shatterer"
       desc: "Death can cause fluid-filled sacks inside the barbellite to explode.
 When the attack roll that kills the barbellite is a natural even roll, each nearby creature takes 10 cold damage."
 ac: "18"